dodonas/afeka/README.md

 ![Screenshot](prtScrn/boxplot_1.png)

 Let's try to fix these values by 75% of the column average.
-As per requirements, if there is an amount of "bad" values exiting the 25%, we must drop the column.
+As per requirements, if there is an amount of "bad" values exceeding the 25%, we must drop the column.
 In our case, we clearly see that 75 percent of the data is "OK".
 Let's adjust the values to 75% column mean.
 ```